 Bankruptcy means a lot of different things to a lot of different people.
 For businesses, bankruptcy is often used as a reorganization tool that allows the company to pick up the pieces and move forward in a better manner.
-For individuals, bankruptcy is a way to legally and systematically eliminate or reduce debt that has become beyond the individuals’ ability to pay.
-However, some individuals fear that filing bankruptcy will make them look like they are simply “using the system” or “trying to stiff creditors”.
-Some credit repair companies advertise that bankruptcy should be avoided and their services should be used instead.
+For individuals, bankruptcy is a way to legally eliminate or reduce debt that has become beyond their ability to pay.
+However, some individuals fear that filing bankruptcy will make them look like they are “using the system” or “trying to stiff creditors”.
+Some credit repair companies advertise that bankruptcy should be avoided.
 Some financial “experts” claim that bankruptcy is the worst possible thing a person can do to eliminate debt.
 The real question is this: Is bankruptcy a good idea for you in your situation?

-Sure, there are alternatives to filing for bankruptcy: for example, you can try to negotiate settlements with your creditors, you could attempt to qualify for a consolidation loan, or you could just stick your head in the sand and hope that it all goes away.
-But in many cases, bankruptcy can significantly help you not only eliminate your existing debt, but also help you rebuild your credit and future financial security.
-After filing bankruptcy, you may have access to new lines of credit that you didn’t have before having your existing debts discharged in bankruptcy.
-You also may be able to afford that car loan that was out of reach before bankruptcy.
+Bankruptcy may not be right for everyone.
+For example, you can try negotiating settlements with your creditors, you could attempt to qualify for a consolidation loan, or you could just stick your head in the sand and hope that it all goes away.
+But in many cases, bankruptcy can significantly help you to reduce or eliminate your existing debt.
+It can also help you rebuild your credit and future financial security.
+After filing bankruptcy, you may have access to new lines of credit that you didn’t have before bankruptcy.
+That car loan may no longer be out of reach.
 You can start immediately rebuilding your credit so that you can purchase a home or refinance your existing home in the future.
-You may also be able to start contributing to that retirement account at work.
+Retirement account contributions might be a possibility now that you have a positive cash flow.
 Almost without exception, your stress level will significantly decrease.

 So, are there alternatives to bankruptcy?
-Sure.
-But if you are struggling with debt, it would be worth your time to speak with a knowledgeable bankruptcy attorney and find out more about what bankruptcy could do for you as one of your options.
+Yes.
+But if you are struggling with debt, it would be worth your time to speak with a knowledgeable bankruptcy attorney and find out more about your options.

-Call me, Kimberly Stevens, a Bankruptcy Attorney with Mountain View Law Group, today at 801-393-5555 for a free initial consultation regarding bankruptcy options.
+Call Mountain View Law Group today at 801-393-5555 for a free initial consultation regarding options for managing your financial situation.